Endpoint Central configurations

 When you deploy a configuration to client computers, the deployment could fail in a few computers due to various reasons.
 In such cases, you can re-deploy the configuration.
-Desktop Central enables you to automate the redeployment process through the Execution Settings option.
+Endpoint Central enables you to automate the redeployment process through the Execution Settings option.
 This option enables you to do the following:

 - Specify whether you want the agent to retry applying this configuration in the computers in which the deployment of the configuration failed

 - Choose the number of times you want the agent to try deploying a configuration.
 You can also specify how many times, out of the number of times that you have specified, you want the configuration to be deployed when: